Nasopharyngeal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Nasopharyngeal

 Nasopharyngeal cancer is a type of head and neck cancer.

-Ethnic background and exposure to the Epstein-Barr virus can affect the risk of nasopharyngeal cancer.
+Ethnic background and being exposed to the Epstein-Barr virus can affect the risk of nasopharyngeal cancer.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.
 Risk factors for nasopharyngeal cancer include the following:

 - Having Chinese or Asian ancestry.

-- Exposure to the Epstein-Barr virus: The Epstein-Barr virus has been associated with certain cancers, including nasopharyngeal cancer and some lymphomas.
+- Being exposed to the Epstein-Barr virus: The Epstein-Barr virus has been associated with certain cancers, including nasopharyngeal cancer and some lymphomas.

 - Drinking large amounts of alcohol.

 Signs of nasopharyngeal cancer include trouble breathing, speaking, or hearing.

 These and other symptoms may be caused by nasopharyngeal cancer.
 Other conditions may cause the same symptoms.
 Check with your doctor if you have any of the following problems: